International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_5_Processes.md

 [TODO: add introduction]

 ## Approval of Evaluation Facilities
-[TODO: revise chapter on approval of evaluation facilities ]

 In order to ensure the high quality and transparency of the IDS certification process all Evaluation Facilites need to be approved by the impartial [Certification Body](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/glossary#certification-body) first.